How to Use Employee Orientation to Set New Hires Up for Success

 Capitalizes on new hire momentum

 Getting a new job is exciting, and new hires are typically eager to hit the ground running.
 Nothing kills that enthusiasm faster than a dark room and a sexual harassment training video made in 1984.
-A well-crafted employee orientation, on the other hand, can help you take advantage of your new recruit’s excitement and parlay it into a successful first few weeks on the job.
+On the other hand, a well-crafted employee orientation can help you take advantage of your new recruit’s excitement and parlay it into a successful first few weeks on the job.

 Shares important information

-Orientation is an effective way to make sure all new hires receive need-to-know details.
-Use it to share important pieces of information like your company policy on harassment and the expectations for how employees will conduct themselves while at work.
+Orientation is an effective way to ensure that all new hires receive the necessary details.
+Use it to share important information like your company policy on harassment and the expectations for how employees will conduct themselves while at work.

 Helps ensure a smooth transition

-When you give new hires an orderly orientation, it contributes to calmer feelings overall about starting their new job.
-It can give them the confidence boost they need to get up and running successfully in their role and help them reach full productivity faster.
+When new hires receive an orderly orientation, they tend to feel calmer about starting their new jobs.
+This can give them the confidence boost they need to succeed in their role and help them reach full productivity faster.

 Provides structure